JordanMartinez/purescript-jordans-reference/00-Getting-Started/03-The-REPL.md

 There are two commands in this one:
 - `show loaded`/`:s loaded` - Shows all modules which you can import into the REPL.
-- `show import`/`:s imported` - Shows which modules you currently have imported in the REPL
+- `show import`/`:s import` - Shows which modules you currently have imported in the REPL

 ### Print